l-scho/National-Hosiptal-Readmission/README.md

 Medicare implemented the Hopital Readmissions Reduction Program (HRRP) which is a program that encourages hospitals to improve communication and care requirements to assist patients and caregivers in rehabilitation after being discharged, or realeased from the hospital.
 The 21st Century Cures Act directs the Centers for Medicare & Medicaid Services (CMS) to evaluate a hospital's readmission rate compared to hospitals with a similar proportion of patients eligible for Medicare and Medicaid benefits.

-There are six conditions/procedure-specific 30-day risk-standardized unplanned readmission measures in the program:
+There are six conditions/procedures measured in the program:
 * Acute myocardial infarction (AMI)
 * Chronic obstructive pulmonary disease (COPD)
 * Heart failure (HF)